christytan/ords-apex-dbcs/exacs-QA/ConfigureDevClient.md

-To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github oracle repository issue submission form.

 ## Introduction
 The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to build applications on Exadata Cloud Service databases.
 As an application developer you can now provision a developer image within minutes and connect it to your database deployment.